Why do I get a failed ignition on some start-ups?

 A failed ignition can occur for a large number of reasons.
 However, you should always remember that fire is a simple concept.
 Fuel and oxygen are all that are required for a fire to burn successfully with an additional spark to get it going at the start.

-All quality wood pellet stoves will need to hit certain targets during a start-up cycle, be it a flame size as determined by a photocell or a flue temperature as determined by a temperature sensor.
+All quality wood pellet stoves will need to hit certain targets during a start-up cycle, be it a flame size as determined by a photocell or a flue gas temperature as determined by a temperature sensor.
 It’s usually the case that these targets must be achieved within a certain timeframe also and if this time is exceeded, the stove will generate an alarm and initiate its shut-down cycle.
 This is normal and nothing to be concerned about.

 Best practice in this situation is to clean out your burn pot, ensure that your ignition element (usually in a cylindrical tube at the rear of the burnpot) is clear of debris and dust and that the burnpot is seated correctly into position.